dhupee/dotfiles/README.md

 - `private_dot_secrets`, well...encrypted files, configs, secrets
 - `private_dot_ssh`, obviously...my ssh key
 - `Templates`, templates of files...maybe not a lot that I added atm.
-- `Wallpapers`, Waifu and car picture for Wallpapersa
+- `Wallpapers`, Waifu and car picture for Wallpapers

 then when it comes to my actual `.nix-configs`, the directories looks like this.